 Villas is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 9,233 people and three constituent neighborhoods, Villas is the 213th largest community in New Jersey.
+With a population of 9,134 people and three constituent neighborhoods, Villas is the 215th largest community in New Jersey.

+Villas is a somewhat ethnically-diverse town.
 The people who call Villas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Villas residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Villas include German, Italian, Polish, and English.
+The greatest number of Villas residents report their race to be White, followed by Asian.
+Important ancestries of people in Villas include Irish, Italian, German, English, and Polish.

 The most common language spoken in Villas is English.
 Other important languages spoken here include Spanish and Slavic languages.